gofed/gofed/ABOUT.md

 #### Where to get gofed

-On Fedora 21 you can run (not yet with spec-2.0!!!):
+On Fedora 21 you can run:

 ```vim
 yum install gofed
 ```

-On Fedora 22 and higher (not yet with spec-2.0!!!):
+On Fedora 22 and higher:

 ```vim
 dnf install gofed